allsensing-docs/docs/EN/product-document/allsensing/arduino.md

 ---
 description: >-
   AGSM is a sensor module that can be used with Arduino.
-It can be used with an Arduino UNO board to monitor sensor values.
-You can measure and analyze various environmental information through the sens
 ---

 # AGSM Arduino Application